Workshop CARLA 2025

 Call for Paper

-Workshop In conjunction with CARLA 2025
+In conjunction with CARLA 2026

-Energy Efficiency and Sustainability in AI, HPC, and Quantum Computing
+2nd Workshop on Energy Efficiency and Sustainability in AI, HPC, and Quantum Computing

 High-performance computing (HPC), artificial intelligence (AI), and quantum computing (QC) are essential tools for accelerating scientific discovery, engineering innovation, and decision-making across disciplines.
 From climate modeling and genomics over large-scale simulations and AI-driven analytics to quantum-enhanced simulations, these technologies continue to push the boundaries of what is computationally possible.
 However, the rapid growth of compute-intensive workloads has led to a dramatic rise in energy consumption, raising serious concerns around operational costs, infrastructure demands, and environmental sustainability.
+The rapid expansion of large-scale AI training and inference infrastructures, including GPU-intensive AI factories and sovereign AI initiatives, has further amplified the urgency of sustainable and energy-aware computing strategies.

 These challenges are particularly pressing in Latin America, where the HPC and AI ecosystem is advancing rapidly, yet must operate within unique regional constraints—including higher electricity costs, limited cooling infrastructure, and sustainability priorities driven by environmental, social, and economic factors.
 As such, energy efficiency is not just a technical goal, but a strategic imperative for ensuring the long-term viability and accessibility of high-performance digital technologies in the region.

-The “Energy Efficiency and Sustainability in AI, HPC, and Quantum Computing” workshop at CARLA 2025 seeks to address this critical need by providing a dedicated forum for sharing knowledge, strategies, and best practices related to sustainable computing.
+The “2nd Energy Efficiency and Sustainability in AI, HPC, and Quantum Computing” workshop at CARLA 2026 seeks to address this critical need by providing a dedicated forum for sharing knowledge, strategies, and best practices related to sustainable computing.
 It aims to catalyze innovation through dialogue among system architects, application developers, hardware and software researchers, datacenter operators, and policy makers.

 The workshop will explore both foundational and applied aspects of energy-aware computing, including novel algorithms and architectures, software-hardware co-optimization, real-world monitoring and tuning approaches, and institutional or policy-level solutions.
 Special emphasis will be placed on case studies, experiences, and collaborative efforts originating in or applicable to the Latin American context.